 What makes Dover to Calais the flagship route?

-The Dover to Calais ferries feature some surprising amenities on board for your enjoyment.
+The ferries from Dover to Calais feature some surprising amenities on board for your enjoyment.
 You can get hot and cold meals, which can become even more affordable when you take advantage of their meal deals.
 You can also get a vegetarian option too.
 There is a coffee lounge open at all hours, and on board shopping for sundries and gifts too.
 There are multiple large screen TVs staged in different areas for your entertainment.
 There is even a special children’s play area that is outfitted with everything you need to keep your little ones happy.

 If your experience on MyFerryLink seems familiar it is because their predecessor was SeaFrance.
 MyFerryLink came into being in 2012 with three ships in their fleet.
 Two are dedicated for passenger and cargo use, and one is for freight only.

 Their ships are newer than most, and feature some of the latest innovations in passenger transport and service on the Channel.
 They have concentrated their service on the Dover to Calais route, which is the most heavily traveled ferry route on the channel.
+Ferries to France from Dover continue to be immensely popular.

 The Dover to Calais Experience: